Chief Finance and Administration Officer

 About Building Markets

-Founded in 2004, Building Markets is an award-winning nonprofit that creates jobs and encourages economic growth in developing countries by finding, building and connecting competitive local small and medium-sized enterprises (SMEs) to supply chains and investment.
-Through this approach, the organization has built a network of more than 23,000 verified SMEs, assisted them in winning over $1.3 billion in contracts, and helped create over 70,000 jobs in some of the world’s poorest economies.
-Building Markets is headquartered in New York City and currently operates programs in Liberia, Myanmar and Turkey.
-For more information, please visit www.buildingmarkets.org.
+Founded in 2004, Building Markets is an award-winning nonprofit that creates jobs and encourages economic growth in crisis-affected countries by finding, building and connecting competitive local small and medium-sized enterprises (SMEs) to supply chains and investment.
+Through this approach, the organization has built a network of 24,000 verified SMEs, assisted them in winning over $1.3 billion in contracts, and helped create over 70,000 jobs in Afghanistan, Haiti, Liberia, Mozambique, Myanmar, and Timor-Leste.
+Building Markets is headquartered in New York City and currently operates programs in Jordan, Myanmar, and Turkey.

 This is an outstanding opportunity for a finance executive with experience in financial management and leadership, ideally gained through both nonprofit and corporate settings.
 Successful candidates will have a proven track record, accounting certification, and experience with a non-profit organization that works internationally.